 History of Northern

-After more than 50 years at our Lombard campus, in 2017 the seminary a major step forward to make Northern more accessible, affordable, and contextual for the changing world.
-Northern embraced a new future by relocating its main campus to a state-of-the-art facility in Lisle, IL, opening a site on the South Side of Chicago, and expanding its programs delivered on the West Side of Chicago and its live-streaming programs through “Northern Live.”
+After more than 50 years at our Lombard campus, in 2017 the seminary took a major step forward to make Northern more accessible, affordable, and contextual for the changing world.
+Northern embraced a new future by relocating its main campus to a state-of-the-art facility in Lisle, Illinois, opening a site on the South Side of Chicago, and expanding its programs delivered on the West Side of Chicago and its live-streaming programs through “Northern Live.”

 - 31 Aug